• Skip to main content

 top view bowl of mashed potatoes topped with melted butter, pepper, and parsley next to parsley.

 Wondering what to serve with mashed potatoes?
 They pair well with so many dishes.
-Here are a few of my favorites.
+A few of my favorites are turkey breast cutlets, air fryer steak, and air fried pork chops.
+If those don’t interest you here are a few of my favorites.

 • Green Beans with Caramelized Pearl Onions